 In the last tab of the Settings section, you can allow the signing of static files and apply asynchronous indexing to the order data.

-As for the Image Optimization settings, first, decide whether to use the image compressor and set the number of images to be optimized in one request.
+As for the Image Optimization settings, first, decide whether to use the image compressor.
+Next, you can enable/disable multi-process image optimization and set the number of processes that will run at once.
+Here, you also set the number of images to be optimized in one request.

 Then, you decide whether you want to use the user agent for loading images and specify images to exclude from processing.

 If you select advanced settings, you will be able to configure the lazy load functionality for each type of your store pages.
 The extension offers the same set of options that are available in the simple configuration.

 The following tab of the Image Optimization section lets you allow optimizing all images uploaded to the catalog and WYSIWYG folder automatically.
 Next, you can choose which file formats you want to compress (JPEG, PNG, or GIF) and select the quality level for JPEG images compression.
 Here, you also decide whether to create image copies in the WebP format and create pics in smaller resolution for mobile and tablet devices.
 Besides, you can choose whether to resize or crop original pictures and enable the “Dump Original Images” option to have original files stored in a particular folder.

 The Magento 2 Lazy Load extension also allows clearing optimized files in the folders with WebP, mobile, and tablet images in one click.